Adam Link: Stories

-Influence
+Legacy

 Isaac Asimov says that his robot stories were influenced by the first Adam Link story: "It certainly caught my attention.
 Two months after I read it, I began 'Robbie', about a sympathetic robot, and that was the start of my positronic robot series.
 Eleven years later, when nine of my robot stories were collected into a book, the publisher named the collection I, Robot over my objections.
 My book is now the more famous, but Otto's story was there first."

 Adaptations

 "I, Robot" and "The Trial of Adam Link, Robot" were adapted for a 1964 episode of the television show The Outer Limits called "I, Robot".
 In the 1995 revival of The Outer Limits, the show again aired an adaptation titled "I, Robot".
 Both versions featured Leonard Nimoy.

-The series has been adapted for comic books twice, once for EC Comics' Weird Science-Fantasy in 1955 (issues 27-29), and again for Warren Publishing's Creepy in 1965-67 (issues 2, 4, 6, 8–9, 12–13 and 15).
+The series has been adapted for comic books twice, once for EC Comics' Weird Science-Fantasy in 1955 (issues 27–29), and again for Warren Publishing's Creepy in 1965-67 (issues 2, 4, 6, 8–9, 12–13 and 15).
 In each case, the adaptation was scripted by Binder and drawn by Joe Orlando.
 Both series were discontinued before they could be completed.

 In 1964, an adaptation of "Adam Link's Vengeance" was published in the fanzine Fantasy Illustrated # 1, script by Otto Binder and illustrated by D. Bruce Berry and Bill Spicer, the adaptation won the Alley Award for Best Fan Comic Strip of the same year.